Ready to file that EEO-1 report? Data collection season can be a challenge for even the most experienced HR professionals.

 1. What is the EEOC?

-The Equal Employment Opportunity Commission (EEOC) is a federal agency focused on enforcing laws that prohibit discrimination in the workplace based on race, color, religion, sex, national origin, age, disability, or genetic information.
-It investigates charges of discrimination, attempts to reach settlements, and files lawsuits when necessary to address violations.
+The Equal Employment Opportunity Commission (EEOC) is a federal agency that enforces laws to prevent discrimination in the workplace based on race, color, religion, sex, national origin, age, disability, or genetic information.
+It investigates charges, attempts to reach settlements, and files lawsuits when necessary to address violations.

 2. How are the EEO job categories defined and utilized for employment records?